meltano/meltano/docs/src/tutorials/gitlab-and-postgres.md

 ![Screenshot of Analyze page for GitLab Issues](/images/gitlab-tutorial/06-gitlab-issues-analyze-page.png)

-Now, let's explore and analyze our GitLab Issues data by selecting the following attributes in the left column:
+Now, let's explore and analyze our GitLab Issues data by selecting the following properties in the left column:

 - **Columns**
   - Created Year